 Our success in this area is defined by our attention to issues of equity, diversity, and inclusion throughout the search process — from the composition of the search committee, to the development of the candidate profile, to the placement of advertising, through to the evaluation and selection of candidates.

-Our success is measured by our record of experience with organizations across the region and the country — over the last five years, 45% of our placed candidates in leadership roles have been women or visible minorities, far exceeding the national average of 37%.*
+Our success is measured by our record of experience with organizations across the region and the country — over the last five years, 45% of our placed candidates in leadership roles have been women or visible minorities.

-Whether you’re seeking a new Board member or a Director of Finance or looking for ways to improve engagement and strengthen your leadership pipeline, we can help you develop a tool kit for success.
+Whether you’re seeking a new Board member or a Director of Finance or looking for ways to improve engagement and strengthen your leadership pipeline, we can help you develop a strategy for success.

 The Chairman finished speaking and sat down, arms crossed.
 He’d put forward an impassioned argument for the merger; a great deal, negotiated over many months, a capstone of his career.